lucmans/dechord/README.md

-(view this file in normal text editor; whitespace characters don't seem to work properly)
+(view this file in normal text editor; whitespace characters don't seem to work properly on the GitHub website)

 Before compiling, install FFTW3 and SDL2 libraries.